jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-07.md

 sort. {7:15} And they went in unto Noah into the ark, two and two of all flesh, wherein [is] the breath of life. {7:16}
-And they that went in, went in male and female of all flesh, as God had commanded him: and the LORD shut him in. -->
+And they that went in, went in male and female of all flesh, as God had commanded him: and Enki shut him in. -->

 <sup>17</sup> The flood was 40 days on the earth.
 The waters increased, and bare up the ark, and it was lift up above the earth.